plone/ploneorg.admin/new.plone.org/README.txt

 Using nginx

-  You may need to install libxslt/libxml2/pcre via macports for this to work.
+  You may need to install libxslt/libxml2/pcre (via MacPorts or your preferred packaging system) for this to work.

-  You need to export LD_LIBRARY_PATH=${buildout:directory}/parts/libxml2/lib:${buildout:directory}/parts/libxslt/lib

   To install the production version: cd new.plone.org